Southern Moreton Bay Islands (Redland City): History

-Originally subdivided in the early 1970s, a bridge was promised by the then government.
-This never eventuated and residents are now feeling the pressure of transport to the mainland for some shopping trips, as mainland parking has become very scarce.
+The Islands were very substantially subdivided into residential allotments in the early 1970s.

-The Bay Islands enjoy a quiet, relaxed lifestyle with many retirees, pensioners and more recently, an influx of younger families looking for some safety and security, away from the hustle and bustle of the mainland.
+In the 1980s, there were various plans announced and withdrawn to construct a bridge between the mainland and North Stradbroke Island via Russell Island; these proposals were both expensive and controversial and no bridge was built.
+Residents are now feeling the pressure of transport to the mainland for some shopping trips, as mainland parking has become very scarce at the ferrry and barge terminals.

 Heritage listings

 Lamb Island has a number of heritage-listed sites, including: